RayHightower/rayhightower.github.octo-broken/source/_posts/2013-10-31-tohtml-using-vim-code-snippets-in-keynote-presentations.markdown

 end
 ```

-(Acknowledgement: I'm using the `osx-status-bar-app-template` gem by [Elliott Draper](http://ejdraper.com/) for this example.)

 Next, visually select the lines you want to convert.
 You can do this with shift-V, or with the (gasp!) mouse.
-Or if you want to convert the entire file,

-Enter `:TOhtml` in the command area.
+Or if you want to convert the entire file, enter `:TOhtml` in the command area.
 Vim will convert the highlighted text into HTML in a new buffer.
 Here's the result:

 ```html
 <!DOCTYPE HTML PUBLIC "-//W3C//DTD HTML 4.01//EN" "http://www.w3.org/TR/html4/strict.dtd">